Collide poster

 The inciting incident occurs at 11 minutes when Juliette collapses and is rushed to the hospital.
 Casey learns she needs an immediate kidney transplant that costs €200,000, money he doesn't have.
 His peaceful life with her is shattered by this medical crisis..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Casey agrees to steal from Hagen Kahl.
+This demonstrates the protagonist's commitment to Casey agrees to steal from Hagen Kahl.
 He actively chooses to enter the criminal underworld, knowing the deadly consequences if caught.
 This irreversible decision launches him into a dangerous game between rival drug lords., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Casey delivers the drugs to Geran, but discovers Geran has betrayed him - he never intended to pay.
+Notably, this crucial beat False defeat: Casey delivers the drugs to Geran, but discovers Geran has betrayed him - he never intended to pay.
 Worse, Kahl now knows Casey's identity and that Juliette is his weakness.
 The stakes have doubled and Casey realizes he's trapped between two ruthless criminals., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (73% through) represents the emotional nadir.
 Here, Kahl's men reach the hospital and threaten Juliette directly.
 Casey arrives too late to prevent the confrontation.
 His worst fear is realized - his criminal actions have put Juliette in mortal danger.
-The "whiff of death" as Juliette nearly dies in the confrontation., illustrates the protagonist at their lowest point.
+The "whiff of death" as Juliette nearly dies in the confrontation., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Casey realizes he must turn the two villains against each other rather than run.
 He synthesizes his driving skills with new moral clarity: he'll use deception and strategy instead of just theft and escape.
 He formulates a plan to pit Geran and Kahl against one another., demonstrating the transformation achieved throughout the journey.